 That's 1 in 1,024.
 Not very likely, of course.

 So here's where the gambler's fallacy comes in: Say you've tossed the coin nine times and amazingly, you got nine heads.
 You figure that the next toss will be tails, because the probability of getting ten heads in a row is one in 1024, which is really unlikely to happen.

 The problem with this reasoning is that you're not looking at the chances of getting ten heads in a row, you're looking at the chances of getting one heads in a row.
 The heads that already happened no longer have a 50% chance of happening, they already happened.
 When you flip again the odds for that flip will be 50-50, same as it ever was.

 Let's introduce our hero, Mr. P ("P" for "probability").
 He'll always be looking to the future to see what's going to happen.
-He's about to make ten coin flips, hoping to get ten heads.
+Here he's about to make ten coin flips, hoping to get ten heads.
 Here's his outlook:

 Mr. P, lucky guy that he is, got nine heads in a row.
 Here he is, getting ready to make his tenth flip:

 Now you're saying, Hey, wait!
 How come all the 1/2's turned into 1's?
 The answer is that they're no longer unknowns.
 Before you flip a coin you don't know what's going to happen so you have 50-50 odds.
 But after you flip the coin you definitely know what happened!
 After you flip a coin, the probability that you got a result is 1.
 You definitely flipped the coin.
 Definitely, definitely.
 So after you've flipped nine heads, the probability of flipping a tenth head is 1x1x1x1x1x1x1x1x1x 1/2 = 1/2.

 Let's have another look at Mr. P: